ViliusSenkus/MyApps/laravel/mokorgas/README.md

 ## About mokorgas

 Mokorgas is a web application created to organise self-learning process.
-Main aims of this app are:
+Aims of this app are:
 - to manage learning resources;
 - to create learning paterns;
 - to organise learning timeline;